 When is Peaky Blinders season 6’s release date?

-The new episodes are written and had gone into pre-production prior to the coronavirus pandemic taking hold, but filming had to be postponed in accordance with social distancing guidelines.
+The new episodes are written and had previously gone into pre-production prior to the coronavirus pandemic taking hold, but filming had to be postponed in accordance with social distancing guidelines.

 Given the complicated nature of this developing situation, RadioTimes.com predicts season six of Peaky Blinders will arrive in late 2021 at the earliest.